 The Economic Club of Chicago

 With a history that dates back to 1927, the Economic Club of Chicago’s 2,400 civic-minded members learn and grow through events that feature top global thought leaders with diverse perspectives.
 Past events included keynote speakers like Dara Khosrowshahi, CEO of Uber; Gwynne Shotwell, president and COO of SpaceX; Martin Scorsese; Jørgen Vig Knudstorp, executive chairman of LEGO Brand Group; Former President Barack Obama; Bill Gates; and Bono.
-Membership requirements include the sponsorship of two current members, with letters of recommendation, in addition to Club Meeting attendance, an application review, and a methodical selection process.
+Membership requirements include the sponsorship of two current members, with letters of recommendation, Club Meeting attendance, an application review, and a methodical selection process.

 The Chicago Network